ummer-shell/azure-cicd-project/README.md

 ## Architecture
-The project architecture was split into two components, firstly a basic continuous integration (CI) with Github actions and secondly a full continouus delivery (CD) pipeline with Azure pipelines.
+The project architecture was split into two components, firstly a basic continuous integration (CI) stage with Github actions and secondly a full continuous delivery (CD) pipeline with Azure pipelines.

 The Github actions section runs the commands in the file [pythonapp.yml](./.github/workflows/pythonapp.yml) which installs dependencies, checks the python code lint and runs a basic test.
 The architecture is below: